A Slice of Paradise on the NSW South Coast

 Spend an afternoon wining and dining at Cupitt’s Winery

-With views like the one below, it’s easy to see why an afternoon here just slips away.
-This family-run winery also has an onsite fromagerie and brewery and produces sourdough, pickles and sauces meaning even any non-wine lovers will likely find something they like.
+With views like the one below, it’s easy to see why an afternoon here slips away.
+This family-run winery also has an onsite fromagerie and brewery and produces sourdough, pickles and sauces, meaning even any non-wine lovers will probably find something they like.

-While there is an award-winning restaurant on site we arrived late afternoon and only a little peckish so settled on a wine and cheese tasting.
-We were served three portions of cheese and three matching wines.
+While there is an award-winning restaurant on-site, we arrived late afternoon and only a little peckish, so we settled on a wine and cheese tasting.
+They served us three portions of cheese and three matching wines.

 The brewery produces both craft ales and lager and you can order beer tasting flights instead if that is more your thing.
-Weekends there is usually some live music and I promise you will find it very hard to tear yourself away!
+At weekends there is usually some live music and I promise it is very hard to tear yourself away!

 Where: 58 Washburton Road, Ulladulla